 Mrs Petrovic is an Accountant who holds a Bachelor of Commerce, Major in Accounting and Business Law and has completed the Graduate Diploma in Applied Corporate Governance from the Governance Institute of Australia.

-Public listed company involvement, particularly those involved in the African continent, have provided Mrs Petrovic a base from which to contribute to the accounting and governance functions at Pancontinental.
+During her professional life she has had public listed company experience in numerous companies, particularly with those who hold interests in Africa.
+Mrs Petrovic fulfils both the accounting and governance functions at Pancontinental.

 Mrs Petrovic was appointed Company Secretary in April 2010.